← Back to AI Insights

 Cross-Market Term Frequency

-Quantifies the cross-market adoption of foundational terms like AI agents and Codex by tracking occurrence frequency across active SaaS architectures and enterprise developer debates.
+Quantifies the cross-market adoption of foundational terms like Codex and coding agent by tracking occurrence frequency across active SaaS architectures and enterprise developer debates.